rust-lang/nomicon/src/atomics/seqcst.md

 ## The mixed-`SeqCst` special case

-As I’ve been alluding to for a while, I wasn’t being totally truthful when I said that _S_ is consistent with happens before relations — in reality, it is only consistent with _strongly happens before_ relations, which presents a subtly-defined subset of happens before relations.
+As I’ve been alluding to for a while, I wasn’t being totally truthful when I said that _S_ is consistent with happens-before relations — in reality, it is only consistent with _strongly happens-before_ relations, which presents a subtly-defined subset of happens-before relations.
 In particular, it excludes two situations:

-1. The `SeqCst` operation A synchronizes-with an `Acquire` or `AcqRel` operation B which is sequenced before another `SeqCst` operation C. Here, despite the fact that A happens before C, A does not _strongly_ happen before C and so is there not guaranteed to precede C in _S_.
+1. The `SeqCst` operation A synchronizes-with an `Acquire` or `AcqRel` operation B which is sequenced before another `SeqCst` operation C. Here, despite the fact that A happens-before C, A does not _strongly_ happen-before C and so is there not guaranteed to precede C in _S_.
-2. The `SeqCst` operation A is sequenced-before the `Release` or `AcqRel` operation B, which synchronizes-with another `SeqCst` operation C. Similarly, despite the fact that A happens before C, A might not precede C in _S_.
+2. The `SeqCst` operation A is sequenced-before the `Release` or `AcqRel` operation B, which synchronizes-with another `SeqCst` operation C. Similarly, despite the fact that A happens-before C, A might not precede C in _S_.

 The first situation is illustrated below, with `SeqCst` accesses repesented with
 asterisks: